 However, I don’t think Capuchin’s influence over the Holy League happened due to an isolated event during the morning mass before the battle.
 Marco d’Aviano was the Emperor’s closest advisor.
 Research suggests that he worked patiently and silently for months before the match.
 D’Aviano was close enough to the Emperor to know that it was necessary to build an alliance with Protestants to defend the Holy Roman Empire against the Ottomans.

 There is no evidence whatsoever that Marco d’Aviano had political interests.
 On the contrary, most documents point out that he was honestly concerned about the Holy Roman Empire from a religious and personal standpoint.

 Regardless of his goals, research suggests Marco d’Aviano helped military leaders agree on their most basic shared principles and goals and encouraged the soldiers to pray.

-What has all of this to do with the cappuccino?
+What has all of this to do with the history of cappuccino?

 The Battle of Vienna aftermath was devastating for the Ottomans.
 They left everything behind them, in a desperate retreat.
 Artists, historians, and archeologists agree on the abundance of the bounty the Holy League captured after the battle.